sritee/One-Shot-Imitation-Learning/README.md

 # Imitation-Learning

-There are 2 task - 1) Reacher Evironment 2) Obstacle_reacher
+There are 2 task - 1) Reacher Evironment 2) Obstacle_reacher.
 Implementation takes ideas from One-Shot Imitation Learning by Yan Duan, and Seq2Seq Models for language translation.

 The Main Idea is